Xiushishen/Greenworks-RLM4/README.md

 https://blog.csdn.net/lanyan90/article/details/131411549?spm=1001.2014.3001.5502

 -----------------------------------------------------
-# 5. CANbus and ROS 1 Connection
+# 5. CANbus and ROS Connection
+The software for CANbus and ROS communication can be found in this repo.
+It subscribes the /cmd_vel message and output the RPMs for both rear wheels.
+Meanwhile, it receives the CANbus message outputed from both rear wheels and converts them to ROS message of odometry.

 https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/developer_kit_layout.html

-CAN ROS connection needs to be done as soon as possible.
-The interface has been completed but we need to start testing.